wenxiliao/GRvegetation/README.md

 # GRvegetation
-R scripts for the manuscript entitled "Enhancing healthy vegetation growth on green roofs".
+R scripts and data for the manuscript entitled "Enhancing healthy vegetation growth on green roofs".

+The code is readily to be excuted after correctly edit the file path in a local desktop/laptop installed with R.

 # File names and descriptions
 ### File name: green_roof_temporal_variations.R